-The distal convoluted tubule is about 5 mm long.
-Its epithelium is lower than that of the proximal tubule, and although there are a few microvilli, there is no distinct brush border.
-The distal tubules coalesce to form collecting ducts that are about 20 mm long and pass through the renal cortex and medulla to empty into the pelvis of the kidney at the apexes of the medullary pyramids.
-5 to 65 mm.
+- •The distal convoluted tubule is about 5 mm long. - a few microvilli, - there is no distinct brush border. - The distal tubules coalesce to form collecting ducts that are about 20 mm long .

 The epithelium of the collecting ducts is made up of principal cells (P cells) and intercalated cells (I cells).
 The P cells, which predominate, are relatively tall and have few organelles.